suhuf/RE_Writeups/VR/RE VR Software.md

 Now that we have finished editing this, we can save it and re-import it in the future.

-The next step is getting the source file name via Asset Studio, for less un-organized .APKs this step can be skipped as everything should be easy to remember but the .APK I used in this case is very chaotic.
+The next step is getting the source file name via Asset Studio, for more organized APKs this step can be skipped as everything should be easy to remember but the APK I am using in this case is not as organized.

-Right click on the desirec asset and choose 'Show original File'.
+Right-click on the desired asset and choose 'Show original File'.

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/01c4da96-30da-4ca6-bbaf-9352a1c3f1e9)

-And it will then highlight the file source for you to check, take note of the file name or keep the file in hand because we are going to be using a new tool.
+It will then highlight the file source for you to check.
+Take note of the file name or keep the file in hand because we are going to be accessing it with a new tool

 ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/d913f063-0dd1-4808-9cdd-02576f7f5a8c)

-Now we open UABEA or UABE and we either directly drag it into the app or we manually put in the directory path via File --> Open
+Now we can either open UABEA/UABE and we directly drag it into the app or we can manually input the directory path via File --> Open

-Now the asset should load. \
+Now the asset should load.

-**Important note:** The asset cannot be accessed via AssetStudio and UABEA at the same time, if a new asset is being loaded via UABE while AssetStudio is reading the asset you are going to encounter and error and have to close UABEA before being able to do anything.
+**Important note:** The asset cannot be accessed via AssetStudio and UABEA at the same time, if a new asset is being loaded via UABE while AssetStudio is reading the asset you are going to encounter an error and have to close UABEA before being able to do anything.
+This can lead to a lot of progress being lost

  IE: When loading an asset with UABEA **CLOSE** AssetStudio first.

- Here we select the and click on plugins:
+ Here we select the asset and click on plugins:

  ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/f9e97e05-3a75-42af-ae26-29da6de9639d)

- Go to edit texture, click Ok then click on "Load" right next to texture.
-Now we click save and we also need to click save again for the actual file to save the newly loaded asset, or we can use CTRL-S. Now lets look into AssetStudio and see if it worked.
+Go to edit texture, click Ok, then click on "Load" right next to texture.
+Now we click save and we also need to click save again for the actual file to save the newly loaded asset, or we can use CTRL-S. Now let's look into AssetStudio and see if it worked.

  ![image](https://github.com/suhuf/RE_Writeups/assets/105312929/f5099e36-e112-418c-8f07-33fb78e2ab01)